-Poultry farming is a major aspect of agriculture.
-It’s a highly lucrative agribusiness and also a major source of income for agripreneurs and farmers.
+Poultry farming is a significant aspect of agriculture.
+It’s a highly lucrative agribusiness and a primary income source for agripreneurs and farmers.

-According to the Central Bank Of Nigeria (CBN), poultry farming accounts for 25% of the agricultural sector’s domestic product in Nigeria.
-With a net worth of 1.6 trillion naira, it is the most commercialised agriculture sector in the country.
+According to the Central Bank Of Nigeria (CBN), poultry farming accounts for 25% of Nigeria’s agricultural sector’s domestic product.
+With a net worth of 1.6 trillion nairas, it is the most commercialized agriculture sector in the country.

 Nigeria’s local production is not enough to cater to demands.
 This means there is a need for increased production of meat and egg.
 What does this mean for agripreneurs?
 It means that there is room for more poultry farmers.